WooCommerce order management for e-commerce manufacturers.

 This is a part of your WooCommerce order status control, but processing means your order has been paid for and your inventory level has reduced, but the order is awaiting fulfillment.

 So that’s how you navigate the WooCommerce order management screen.

 It should be quickly mentioned that if you wish to see more information on your order, without going into it, there is a Preview button which will open a pop-up window, so you can get extra information.

 But as mentioned, either through the Preview window or by clicking on the order number/customer name, you’re able to edit order details, update the status of an order, and add notes.

-The Order Data panel (accessible by selecting the order number or customer name) allows you to modify the order status, change a customer's order note, and change the user to which the order is assigned to.
+The Order Data panel (accessible by selecting the order number or customer name) allows you to modify your WooCommerce order status control, change a customer’s order note, and change the user to which the order is assigned to.

 But, to be able to edit the order, the Order Status must first be set to On Hold or Pending Payment.

 From the Single Order page, you can also edit your: